ssegui/ml_ub/pages/your_first_ds_problem.md

 * Get familiarized with python enviroment
 * Create basic plots to understand continuous and categorical data
 * Create a black-box Regression Model
-* "Undertand" the concept of overfitting
+* "Understand" the concept of overfitting